LinkedSoftwareDependencies/Article-System-Components/content/related-work.md

 [Deno](cite:cites link:web:deno) is a relatively new runtime environment for JavaScript that aims to become a modern replacement for Node.js.
 It is also based on the V8 engine, but it allows both JavaScript _and_ TypeScript to be executed without prior transpilation.
-Furthermore, it allows external modules to be fetched based on URLs that can include version ranges, instead of being tightly linked to package names within the npm registry.
+Furthermore, it allows external modules to be fetched based on URLs that can include version ranges,
+<span class="comment" data-author="RV">I would actually argue the opposite of the next statement: Node has a decoupling point, where the code only contains a name, which _some_ package manager then binds to a concrete package and version.
+Deno binds to a concrete package and version.</span>
+instead of being tightly linked to package names <span class="rephrase" data-author="RV">within the npm registry</span>.
+<span class="comment" data-author="RV">Not correct, as Node is tied to node_modules, not npm.
+(Even though npm is now bundled with Node, it was not at the start)</span>

 For the remainder of this article, we will assume the usage of the Node.js runtime.
-This is because Components.js precedes the introduction of Deno, and Node.js is still predominantly used at the time of writing.
+This is because Components.js <del class="comment" data-author="RV">precedes the introduction of Deno</del>,
+and Node.js is still predominantly used at the time of writing.
-Nevertheless, since Deno's philosophy regarding dereferenceable modules is very compatible with the dereferencebility of Components.js configurations, we will consider support for it in the future.
+Nevertheless, since Deno's philosophy regarding dereferenceable modules is compatible with the dereferencebility of Components.js configurations, we will consider support for it in the future.